Installation programs | EPM-UL

 pbcreateaixcfgpkg

-pbcreateaixcfgpkg creates an AIX lpp configuration package for BeyondTrust Endpoint Privilege Management. pbcreateaixcfgpkg is a script that can be run interactively or non-interactively.
-The script enables a user to build a BeyondTrust Endpoint Privilege Management AIX lpp configuration package, which is loaded along with one or more BeyondTrust Endpoint Privilege Management AIX lpp component packages.
+pbcreateaixcfgpkg is a script that builds a BeyondTrust Endpoint Privilege Management AIX LPP configuration package.
+The package can be loaded with one or more BeyondTrust Endpoint Privilege Management AIX LPP component packages.

 -h Help (this message) and exit.